Stationary Two-State System in Optics using Layered Materials: Construction of two quantum states

-When the lower energy state $|\Phi^-_\theta \rangle$ is realized, the actual reflection is given by minus sign.
-Recently, we have applied a slight extension of this reflection formula to elucidate experiments conducted on multilayer graphene placed on substrates.~\cite{Sasaki2022a} Our findings indicate that for visible range, substrates play a significant role in stabilizing $|\Phi^-_\theta \rangle$.
+When the lower energy state $|\Phi^-_\theta \rangle$ is realized, the actual reflection is given by $r_-({\cal B})$.
+This formula for the reflection coefficient holds significant experimental relevance.
+Indeed, we recently applied this reflection formula to analyze experiments conducted on graphene placed on substrates.~\cite{Sasaki2024a} Our findings show that for visible range, $r^-({\cal B})$ with ${\cal B} = 0.0007$ reproduces the experimental results quite accurately.
+Additionally, we discovered that one can access $|\Phi_b \rangle$ by suppressing the contribution of $|\Phi_a \rangle$ to the reflection ($r \sim 0$) using multilayer graphene (about 20 layers) and exploiting the destructive interface effect of SiO$_2$/Si substrates.~\cite{Sasaki2024a}